diksham1/bs4cpp/README.md

 ``ID: 2000072
 Author: Diksha``

-I will be using the HTMLCXX parser and the tree.h API.
-I'll implement the major functions available in BeautifulSoup in the BS4CPP library.
+I have used the HTMLCXX parser and the tree.h API.
+The following functions from the BeautifulSoup library have been implemented:

-As of now, the functions completed are :

     PageElement: